ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 In order to complement the real-time data, the Enabler offers the possibility to combine it with historical data.
 Hence, the user is able to optionally configure tools for its implementation in the Configuration page.

-The historical data in the Enabler supports two tools that must be configured for each of the Context Brokers as they work together, if any of the tools is not available, the visualization of the historical data will not be possible.
+The historical data in the Enabler supports two tools that must be configured for each of the Context Brokers as they work together, if any of the tools is not available, the visualisation of the historical data will not be possible.
 The supported tools for the historical data are Cygnus and STH-Comet.

 [Top](#user-manual)